 Doederlein articulated the potential of tapping into patient advocacy organizations by sharing an overview of the 2012 Concordance educational program that DBSA designed.
 The program aimed to empower people with mood disorders to expect and advocate for wellness as the end goal of treatment, and to transform provider practice to include collaborative, measurement-based care.
 The core elements that made the program a success included diverse and aligned partners, early and truly mutual collaboration, and multiple streams of engagement.
 For the provider, the Concordance program resulted in better communication between patients and providers, and access to thought leaders with strong ties to patient communities as well as their clinical/research peers.
 As an organization, DBSA benefited by being able to provide their constituents with meaningful new content that delivers on their mission, extension of reach and improvements to the organization’s brand profile, and deeper relationships with providers.

 Rubio rounded out the presentation by explaining how PQH works with advocacy organizations.
 Core to our philosophy are meaningful relationships with advocacy groups in the therapeutic areas of our programming.
 By elevating and amplifying an advocacy group’s mission and resources through a platform, we’re able to delivered engaging content to the right person at scale – whether educating clinicians, patients or caregivers.
-More on our CME programs and how we work with advocacy partners can be found here.
+We were so glad to be able to share our perspective at CMEpalooza, and more on our CME programs and how we work with advocacy partners can be found here.